Parent mental health

 Training records

-1. Parents with identified mental health problems after discharge are referred for locally available specialised mental health support.
+1. Parents with identified mental health problems after discharge are referred for locally available specialised mental health support; information about local mental health support and referral pathways is available.

 B (High quality)